This is my review of Klim snowmobile gloves.

-The moisture-wicking liner helps to keep your hands dry when your ride.
-This is another nod to comfort, and while you can still build up a sweat on a hot day, the liners are effective at limiting build-up and dry quickly.
+The moisture-wicking liner helps to keep your hands dry when you ride.
+This is another nod to comfort, and while you can still build up a sweat on a hot day, the liners are effective at limiting build-up and drying quickly.

 The Gauntlet gloves lack flexibility, which is one of my only negative marks about the gloves.
 These are a little bulky, and that translates to a loss of dexterity.
 It’s not that big of a deal when you are riding and on the throttle, but if you want to work on your sled, they will get in the way.

 These gloves also come a little stiff when they are brand new and take some time to break in.
 You will gain flexibility over time, but it is even more limited until they see some action in the snow.

 I think these gloves are an excellent value.
 They provide you with high-end performance at a middle-of-the-road price.
 They aren’t the cheapest option around, but when you combine all of the features they offer with what they cost, they hit the mark.

 Here are some other recommended snowmobile gloves to check out if you don’t like what you see from any of the Klim options found here.

 These are probably some of the best gloves I have used for snowmobiling.
 I like the all-leather design as it’s incredibly comfortable, warm, and flexible.
 They also come insulated with 300g of Thinsulate.